Thumler's A-R1 Questions and Answers

 3) Barrel Retainer Ring - Secures the lid and creates a watertight seal.

-4) Tumbler Motor - Durable motor that is overload protected for safety.
+4) Tumbler Motor - Durable motor that is thermally protected for safety.

 5) Motor Pulley